 An employee given notice of termination in circumstances of redundancy must be allowed under this Agreement up to one (1) days’ time off without loss of pay during each week of notice for the purposes of seeking other employment.
 The employee may be asked for proof of attendance at an interview, or they may not be entitled to payment under this clause.

 Termination of Employment – Resignation

-A full-time or part-time employee who wishes to terminate their employment must give the same amount of notice of termination to CIG as CIG must give to the employee under the NES (except the additional weeks’ notice is not required for employees aged over 45 years).
+A full-time or part-time employee who wishes to terminate their employment must give notice of termination in writing to CIG as follows